Synced (Tier 0)

 Answer: list-only

-• I found there was a port a service named rsync that with a little research, I found it was a file synchronization application.
+• I found there was a service named rsync that, with a little research, I found was a file synchronization application.
 Also, I found that it was possible to interact with it using the rsync command-line utility.
-So I tried using it to list the files being shared under this application specifying it was using a daemon to run this service and I saw it was successful
+So I tried using it to list the files being shared under this application, specifying it was using a daemon to run this service, and I saw it was successful

 rsync --list-only 10.129.197.128::